archiejs/archiejs-docs/README.md

 Enhancers are wrappers over archiejs modules.

 Enhancers is a not entirely a new concept.
-Enhancers are to Archiejs; what libraries like Promisify is to a function (ie. add wrappers over functions).
+Enhancers are to Archiejs modules; what libraries like Promisify is to a function (ie. add wrappers over functions).

 We have used them in following ways :-